microsoft/atlas-design/site/src/components/card.md

 ## Wider cards

-On certain views, it may be desireable for a particular card to take up a wider space.
+On certain views, it may be desirable for a particular card to take up a wider space.
 There are two options for such views.

 ### A wide card using `.card-template`

-The prescriptive `.card-template` subcomponent grows and shrinks well in this scenario with no changes to mark up.
+The prescriptive `.card-template` subcomponent grows and shrinks well in this scenario with no changes to markup.
 This should likely be your first choice for this situation.

 ```html
 <article class="card">